 Tembusu is home to a large number of student-run interest groups.
-Students can join any of the existing groups; and if they are interested in something else, are encouraged to form their own groups.
-Whenever they submit a successful proposal, the college provides seed funding that is administered through the student government.
+Students can join any of the existing groups; and if they are interested in something else, they are encouraged to form their own groups.
+Whenever they submit a successful proposal, the College provides seed funding that is administered through the student government.

 Here is a complete list of the interest groups in Tembusu:

-A food centric club focused on spreading the joys of good food.
+A food-centric club focused on spreading the joys of good food.
 From fine dining to hawker fare, no cuisine or dish is too small to be on our radar.
 Past events include farm visits, brewery tours and food trips.

 Yarn and Glue